 A Visitor for Bear

-Illustrated by Kady McDonald Denton
+Illustrated by Kady MacDonald Denton

 Candlewick Press, 2008